allisonmachado/node-boost/README.md

 1. ./src/middleware: first chain of processing request processing.
 2. ./src/controllers: delegates the request to the underlying processing.
 3. ./src/services: eventual some business related processing and custom rules (optional).
-4. ./src/data: interaction with information source, such as a relational database (mysql given as an example).
+4. ./src/data: interaction with data sources, such as a relational database (mysql given as an example).
 5. ./src/lib: shared and reusable code.

 ## Philosophy

-To enable a good implementation of these layers, and to simplify the writing of tests, this template, levereged by the power Typescript language, applies the concept of Inversion of Control.
+To enable a good implementation of these layers, and to simplify the writing of tests, this template, leveraged by the power Typescript language, applies the concept of Inversion of Control.

-Although no specific auxiliar library for IoC is being used (such as [inversify](https://github.com/inversify/InversifyJS)), the responsibility of a DI container for now is written in the [index.js](https://github.com/allisonmachado/node-boost/blob/master/src/index.ts) file which is the startup point of the application.
+Although no auxiliary library for IoC is being used (such as [inversify](https://github.com/inversify/InversifyJS)), the responsibility of a DI container for now is written in the [index.js](https://github.com/allisonmachado/node-boost/blob/master/src/index.ts) file which is the startup point of the application.

 The implementation of loosely coupled elements can be optionally achieved through the specification of well defined interfaces.